nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 	Enter a user OCID: <YOUR_USER_OCID>
 	Enter a tenancy OCID: <YOUR_TENANCY_OCID>

 Enter your region.
 You can see in the console (browser) at the top right area.
-It has be *eu-frankfurt-1*.
-If not type the proper region code.
+It has to be *eu-frankfurt-1*, if not type the proper region code.

 	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>

 Generate new API signing key.
 For the location accept default.

 	Do you want to generate a new RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
-[Y/n]: Y
+[Y/N]: Y

 	Enter a directory for your keys to be created [/home/oracle/.oci]:
 	Enter a name for your key [oci_api_key]: